sat0yu/protoc-gen-rubuilders/README.md

 # protoc-gen-rubuilders
 Follow the dogma "Only take the elements you need, ignore anything you don't."

+The protocol buffer compiler [generates ruby codes from `.proto` files with a Ruby plugin.](https://grpc.io/docs/tutorials/basic/ruby/)
-`.new` method disallows unknown fields and raises `ArgumentError`.
+However, the generated codes look not so good because `.new` method in each message class disallows unknown fields and raises `ArgumentError`.
-It is boring stuff to filter all unknown fields for generating proto objects.
+It is such a hassle to filter all unknown fields for generating a serializable object 🤔

 ```sh
 irb(main):001:0> load 'example/addressbook_pb.rb'